Robyn Yaxley

 Rebecca employs evidenced-based interventions and tailors them to match the therapeutic goals of her clients.
 Rebecca’s primary intervention approach is Cognitive Behavioural Therapy, often complemented by elements of other evidence-based therapies.

-Rebecca is available to provide therapy services to adults on Tuesdays and Thursdays.
+Rebecca is available to provide therapy services to adolescents and adults on Tuesdays only.